Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Sources of Uncertainty in Conflict Prediction

 \subsection{Uncertainty Quantification}

 While UQ has received only limited attention in conflict prediction, a large body of research discusses UQ in machine learning settings.
 Uncertainty can be conceptually split into aleatoric uncertainty and epistemic uncertainty.
-Aleatoric uncertainty is caused by inherently stochastic processes and therefore irreducible, while epistemic uncertainty is the result of uncertainties related to the modeling process and can theoretically be minimized by additional data and better (fitted) models - although this may not always be possible in practice \citep{hullermeier_aleatoric_2021, gruber_sources_2025}.
-Methods to quantify this uncertainty can be loosely summarized as methods to estimate the predictive distribution, depending on the problem resulting either in probabilistic classification or prediction intervals \citep{cheng_machine_2023, gawlikowski_survey_2023, tyralis_review_2024, gruber_sources_2025}, with many existing approaches rooted in Bayesian analysis \citep{berger_statistical_1985, lampinen_bayesian_2001}.
+Aleatoric uncertainty is caused by inherently stochastic processes and therefore irreducible, while epistemic uncertainty is the result of uncertainties related to the modeling process and can theoretically be minimized by additional data and better (fitted) models -- although this may not always be possible in practice \citep{hullermeier_aleatoric_2021, gruber_sources_2025}.
+Methods to quantify this uncertainty can be loosely summarized as methods to estimate the predictive distribution, resulting either in probabilistic classification or prediction intervals \citep{cheng_machine_2023, gawlikowski_survey_2023, tyralis_review_2024, gruber_sources_2025}, with many existing approaches rooted in Bayesian analysis \citep{berger_statistical_1985, lampinen_bayesian_2001}.

 Distinguishing between the types of uncertainty is often part of UQ approaches \citep{abdar_review_2021, hullermeier_aleatoric_2021, gruber_sources_2025}.
-However, \citet{gruber_sources_2025} argue that data-related uncertainties blur the boundaries between aleatoric and epistemic uncertainty, with missing or biased data - a key challenge for conflict prediction - resulting in increased aleatoric uncertainty in practice, despite this being a theoretically solvable problem.
-In addition to what is discussed above, it could further be argued that the seemingly stochastic nature of conflict \citep{chadefaux_conflict_2017} is simply the result of missing data, e.g. on the motivations of key actors, rather than an inherently stochastic process.
-Hence, instead of trying to disentangle these, focussing on the predictive distribution for UQ as proposed by the VIEWS team \citep{hegre_202324_2025} can be viewed as a sufficient first step in line with common practices for UQ in ML \citep{tyralis_review_2024}.
+However, \citet{gruber_sources_2025} argue that data-related uncertainties blur the boundaries between aleatoric and epistemic uncertainty, with missing or biased data -- a key challenge for conflict prediction -- resulting in increased aleatoric uncertainty in practice, despite this being a theoretically solvable problem.
+Given the data-related challenges discussed above, at least some seemingly stochastic aspects of conflict \citep{chadefaux_conflict_2017} may simply be the result of missing data, e.g. on the motivations of key actors, rather than an inherently stochastic process.
+Hence, focusing on the predictive distribution for UQ as proposed by the VIEWS (Violence \& Impacts Early-Warning System) team \citep{hegre_202324_2025} without trying to disentangle these types of uncertainty constitutes a sufficient first step in line with common practices for UQ in ML \citep{tyralis_review_2024}.